-The oral comprehensive examination shall begin with one question from each committee member, such questions having been submitted in writing to the major professor no later than one week before the oral examination.
-The order of presentation of the questions shall be determined by the major professor.
-When these initial questions have been addressed by the candidate, the floor is then opened for additional questions from the committee members, as they see fit.
-At the conclusion of the oral examination, an immediate, written, secret ballot will be taken and its results announced by the major professor.
-General discussion of the examination and completion of the required form with the signatures of the committee members will follow.
-The Committee Chair can, if he/she so chooses, provide the student with a copy of the initial questions thirty (30) minutes prior to the beginning of the oral examination.
-III.
-Dissertation Prospectus Oral Examination The dissertation prospectus shall be submitted to the DAC in the traditional format of a dissertation proposal (e.g., introduction, literature review, rationale, proposed research/analysis methodology, etc.) developed under the direction of the student's major professor and in consultation with the other members of the student's DAC.
-After the DAC has reviewed and approved the student's prospectus, the oral examination will be scheduled and announced to the Department of Psychology.
-According to Departmental Policy (2 Oct.
-1985), "the dissertation prospectus oral must be publicized throughout the department."
-"Draft proposals, approved by the major professor, must reach ... committee members 30 days before a proposed oral date.
-The committee is expected to reach a majority decision of 'Approved to Proceed with the Oral Examination' or 'Disapproved' not later than two weeks after receiving the written proposal."
-The oral examination will be conducted by the members of the student's DAC and shall be focused on assessing both the proposed research and the student's preparation to carry it out successfully.
-IV.
-Dissertation defense The DAC will have three weeks to review the dissertation, in accord with the Graduate School Policy Manual.
-Once the DAC approves the dissertation as ready for oral defense, the student must notify the graduate school at least two weeks before the scheduled date of the oral defense of the dissertation.
+317 The oral comprehensive examination shall begin with one question from each committee 318 member, such questions having been submitted in writing to the major professor no later than

+319 one week before the oral examination.
+The order of presentation of the questions shall be

+- 320 determined by the major professor.
+When these initial questions have been addressed by the - 321 candidate, the floor is then opened for additional questions from the committee members, as they - 322 see fit.
+At the conclusion of the oral examination, an immediate, written, secret ballot will be - taken and its results announced by the major professor.
+General discussion of the examinationand completion of the required form with the signatures of the committee members will follow. - 324 and completion of the required form with the signatures of the committee members will follo 325 The Committee Chair can, if he/she so chooses, provide the student with a copy of the initial - 326 questions thirty (30) minutes prior to the beginning of the oral examination. - 327

+328 III.
+Dissertation Prospectus Oral Examination

+- 329 The dissertation prospectus shall be submitted to the DAC in the traditional format of a - dissertation proposal (e.g., introduction, literature review, rationale, proposed research/analysis - 331 methodology, etc.) developed under the direction of the student's major professor and in - 332 consultation with the other members of the student's DAC.
+After the DAC has reviewed and - approved the student's prospectus, the oral examination will be scheduled and announced to the - 334 Department of Psychology. - 335 - According to Departmental Policy (2 Oct.
+1985), "the dissertation prospectus oral must be - 337 publicized throughout the department."
+"Draft proposals, approved by the major professor, must 338 reach ... committee members 30 days before a proposed oral date.
+The committee is expected to - reach ... committee members 30 days before a proposed oral date.
+The committee is expected to reach a majority decision of 'Approved to Proceed with the Oral Examination' or 'Disapproved' - 357 reach a majority decision of Approved to Proceed with the Oral Examination of Disapproved 340 not later than two weeks after receiving the written proposal."
+The oral examination will be - 340 not fater than two weeks after receiving the written proposal.
+The oral examination will be 341 conducted by the members of the student's DAC and shall be focused on assessing both the - 342 proposed research and the student's preparation to carry it out successfully. - 343 - 344 IV.
+Dissertation defense - 345 The DAC will have three weeks to review the dissertation, in accord with the Graduate School - 346 Policy Manual.
+Once the DAC approves the dissertation as ready for oral defense, the student - 347 must notify the graduate school at least two weeks before the scheduled date of the oral defense - 348 of the dissertation.
 For additional details, see the Graduate School Policy Manual.